-We used the previously established WST-1 (V:ter soluble Tetrazolium dye) assay and adapted it to determine either the Mic is Nenten constant for ubiquinone of CybB or to measure superoxide production by the chzyme.
-In both assays, formazan formation upon reduction of WST-1 by superoxide wa: monitored at 438 nm in assay buffer (100 mM sodium phosphate pH 8, 0.1 mM DTL, 0.1 mM HPX, and 0.05 % DDM) containing 50 $\mu$ M WST-1, 20 $\mu$ g ml-1 catalase and 60 nM bo3 oxidase.
+We used the previously established WST-1 (Water soluble Tetrazolium dye) assay22 and adapted it17 to determine either the apparent affinity constant for ubiquinone of CybB or to measure superoxide production by the enzyme.
+In both assays, formazan formation upon reduction of WST-1 by superoxide was monitored at 438 nm in assay buffer (100 mM sodium phosphate pH 8, 0.1 mM DTPA, 0.1 mM HPX, and 0.05 % DDM) containing 50 μ M WST-1, 20 μ g ml-1 catalase and 60 nM bo3 oxidase.
 Measurements were done either individually in a cuvette using Cary 60 UV-Vis spectrophotometer or in a 96-well plate in SpectraMax ABS Plus Microplate Reader (Molecular Devices, USA).
 Ubiquinone Q1 or Q2 were added to the previous mixture to measure the overall activity of CybB.
-The Michaelis-Menten constant (Km) for quinone was calculated using a constant amount of CybB (50 nM) while varying the quinone concentration between 0 and 100 $\mu$ M. To measure superoxide production and determine the apparent constant affinity for quinol, the reaction was initiated by addition of 50 nM of CybB to the assay buffer containing different concentration of quinol (0 - 100 $\mu$ M) in the absence of bo3 oxidase and catalase.
+The apparent Michaelis Menten constant (κ m) for quinone was calculated using a constant amount of CybB (50 nM) while varying the quinone concentration between 0 and 100 μ M. To measure superoxide production and determine the apparent constant affinity for quinol, the reaction was initiated by addition of 50 nM of CybB to the assay buffer containing different concentration of quinol (0 - 100 μ M) in the absence of bo_3 oxidase and catalase.

-The second order rate (catalytic efficiency) of CybB was calculated based on the known value for SOD ( $2 \times 10^9 \text{ M}^{-1} \text{ s}^{-1}$ ).
+The second order rate (catalytic efficiency) of CybB was calculated based on the known value for SOD (2 x 10^9 M-1 s-1)23.
 Briefly, the concentration for both enzymes SOD and CybB was titrated using the former assay to reduce the formazan formation rate by 50 %.
 The determined concentrations were used to calculate the catalytic efficiency of CybB.